saadmhd07/TripTalk/ARCHITECTURE_MVP.md

 The desktop MVP should use a shared application shell with:

-- a persistent top navigation bar
+- a persistent left sidebar
 - a central content area
 - visible authenticated user context
 - clear entry points to the main product sections

-Recommended top bar items:
+Current sidebar items:

 - `TripTalk`
 - `Explorer`
 - `Historique`
 - `Profil`
-- primary action `Nouvelle conversation`
+- authenticated user context
-- user email / avatar / sign out
+- sign out

 ### Main Product Sections